danydodson/dev/content/posts/js-array-for-of/index.md

 date: 2021-01-01
 lastmod: 2021-01-01
 cover: index.png
-draft: false
 excerpt: Sample iteration in js using for(..of)
 category: code
-type: js
+draft: false
+template: post
 tags:
-  - Posts
+  - react
 ---

 # for(..of [array])